jloveric/beyond-segmentation/README.md

 ## Environment

-In order to run scripts included in this project, create a Python environment and install required packages, e.g.:
+In order to run scripts included in this project, create a Python (3.12.3 recommended) environment and install required packages, e.g.:

 ```bash
 python -m venv env